zkoss/zkessentials-book/handling_user_input/mvvm_approach/save-and-reload-data.md

 # Get User Input
-In MVC approach, we have to call an input component's getter method (e.g. `getValue()` ) to collect user input.
+In MVC pattern, we have to call an input component's getter (e.g. `getValue()` ) to collect user input.
 But in MVVM pattern, after you specify `@save`, ZK can save user input back to a ViewModel automatically.
 For example in the below zul, user input is saved automatically when you move the focus out of the *Textbox*.